noahgrant/resourcerer/README.md

 }
 ```

-The `cacheFields` static property is important here, as we'll see in a second; it is a list of model properties that `resourcerer` will use to generate a cache key for the model.
+The `cacheFields` static property is important here, as we'll see in a second; it is a list of properties that `resourcerer` will use to generate a cache key for the model.
 It will look for the `userId` property in the following places, in order:

-1. the `options` object it is initialized with
+1. the `options` object a model/collection is initialized with
-1. the `attributes` object it is initialized with
+1. the `attributes` object a model is initialized with
-1. the `data` it gets passed in a fetch
+1. the `data` a model/collection gets passed in a fetch

-All three of these come from what's returned from our executor function; it might look like this:
+All three of these come from via the [Resource Configuration Object](#nomenclature) that is returned from our executor function; it might look like this:

 ```jsx
 const getResources = ({USER}, props) => ({[USER]: {options: {userId: props.id}}})